fadams/lambda-runtime-api-daemon/README.md

 Some more concrete usage examples are included in the [examples](examples) directory and a good place to start is the example [echo lambda and clients](examples/echo).

 ## Configuration
-The primary means of configuring the Lambda Runtime API Daemon is through environment variables.
+The primary means of configuring the Lambda Runtime API Daemon and Lambda Server is through environment variables.

+#### Lambda Runtime API Daemon
 Currently supported environment variables specific to the Lambda Runtime API Daemon are:

 * LOG_LEVEL: The log level (PANIC FATAL ERROR WARNING INFO DEBUG TRACE).
 The level is case insensitive and the default value is INFO.